pavkam/codeceptjs-testmailapp-helper/README.md

 ### `receiveEmail()` / `receiveEmail(inbox, [timeout])`

-And because, waiting for multiple emails is not that useful, there is a version of the function that only returns the first email.
+And, because waiting for multiple emails is not very useful, there is a version of the function that only returns the latest received email.

+If no emails are retrieved in the given timeout period, an error is raised.

 Example: